askmuhsin/path-planning/README.md

 3. At all times the max acceleration and jerk is kept in acceptable range.
 4. The car changes lanes when ever it is feasible and necessary.

-Wath full lap here :
+Watch full lap here :
 [![path_planner_image](https://github.com/askmuhsin/path-planning/blob/master/images/thumbnail.png)](https://www.youtube.com/watch?v=E69RmCp4i3Y "Path planner")